Digital Search Information:

 - Many of the frequencies in this database contain multiple emission designators.
 These frequencies might be carrying data only or analog FM voice traffic, for instance.

-- This FCC license data is from the FCC's weekly data release and was last updated on Sunday, November 17, 2024 at 8:34pm CST.
+- This FCC license data is from the FCC's weekly data release and was last updated on Wednesday, December 18, 2024 at 9:10am CST.
 The licenses for all frequencies in the database were active as of the last update.
 Frequencies for non-active licenses were excluded.

 - For more information about each digital format, reference the notes on the respective format’s dedicated search page on this website.